XBFTW/XBFTW-BOT/README.md

 ## 🐳 Installation Using Docker

-If you are on a Debian based OS such as Ubuntu, you can ruin this docker container.
+If you are on a Debian based OS such as Ubuntu, you can run this docker container.
 I haven't tested this on Windows and I probably won't, so if you are on Windows, you can use the Direct installation.

 ```
 #Create the volume